OpenCTI-Platform/docs/docs/usage/ask-ai.md

   Example: ``List the relationships involving Paradise Ransomware.``

+- The model is not built to handle dates yet.

+  Example: ``List the reports published after January.``

 - The model cannot filter on properties of related entities (second level information).

   Example: ``List the indicators related to a malwares located in Europe.``